-^{}If elected, includes shares received for retainer fees and/or deferred until retirement.
-Share figures adjusted for the 20% stock dividend that was paid on December 14, 2018.
+\If elected, includes shares received for retainer fees and/or deferred until retirement.

 (4) Represents dividends paid on restricted stock awards for all directors.

 Certain Relationships and Related Party Transactions

 Some of the directors and executive officers of the Company, and members of their immediate families and firms and corporations with which they are associated, have had transactions with the Company's subsidiary bank, including borrowings and investments in depository accounts.
 All such loans and investments have been made in the ordinary course of business, on substantially the same terms, including interest rates charged or paid and collateral required, as those prevailing at the same time for comparable transactions with unaffiliated persons, and did not involve more than the normal risk of collectability or present other unfavorable features.